seth-shaw-unlv/small-stuff/README.md

 ## as-export-csv

-*In Progress* Script to export Agents in a CSV via the API since the existing export is unusable.
+Script to export Agents in a CSV via the API since the existing export is unusable.

 ## migrate-locations-as